Applied-Duality/Coursera/README.md

      */
     def continue[S](cont: Try[T] => S): Future[S]

+We will use the factory methods and combinators defined above later in the exercise.

 Hint: use whatever tool you see most appropriate for the job when implementing these factory methods -- existing future combinators, `for`-comprehensions, `Promise`s or `async`/`await`.
 You may use `Await.ready` and `Await.result` only when defining the `delay` factory method and the `now` method on `Future`s.

-We will use the factory methods and combinators defined above later in the exercise.
+All the methods should be non-blocking, while `delay` may asynchronously block its `Future` execution until the specified time period elapses.

+Hint: whenever you have a long-running computation or blocking make sure to run it inside the `blocking` construct.
+For example:

+    blocking {
+      Thread.sleep(1000)
+    }

+This ensures that the thread pool does not run out of threads and deadlocks the entire application.

 ## Adding Cancellation